orvpagadua/Oracle-Cloud-Data-Management-2023-Foundations-Associate/README.md

 - [x] It is used for OLTP and mixed workloads.

 ## 3 : Exadata & Database Cloud Service (DBCS)

+With Exadata Cloud Service, customers benefit from cloud economics and only pay for what they use.
+True

 ## 4 : MySQL & NoSQL
 ## 5 : Converged Database
 ## 6 : Resiliency